xmdltz/.github/profile/README.md

 We have successfully transformed learning centres and educational institutions in various locations around the world:

-- the Åland Islands 🇦🇽
+- The Åland Islands 🇦🇽
 - Bahrain 🇧🇭
 - Estonia 🇪🇪
 - France 🇫🇷